-- 1. Contemporary issues in sport -written paper 1 hour - 2.
-Developing sports skills internally assessed and OCR moderated - 3.
-Sports Leadership internally assessed and OCR moderated - 4.
-Sport and the media internally assessed and OCR moderated
+- 1. Contemporary issues in sport -written paper 1 hour 15 minutes, externally assessed (40%) - 2.
+Performance and leadership in sports activities internally assessed and OCR moderated (40%) - 3.
+Sport and the media internally assessed and OCR moderated (20%)

 This course is for students who have strong interest in PE and might be considering a career in the sports and active leisure sector, rather than just to participate in sport as recreation.
 It will give students the opportunity to gain a broad understanding and knowledge of, and develop skills in, the sport sector, e.g. the health and fitness industry or sports leadership.